What Are Flying Blue Miles Worth?

 - Typically offer 25% discount (occasionally 50%)

-- Travel window usually extends 3 to 6 months
+- Valid for bookings within that month, travel window usually 3 to 6 months ahead

 - Applies only to saver-level awards